ankushdhankhar/Fake-news-prediction/README.md

 This project aims to classify whether a news article is **real** or **fake** using natural language processing and machine learning techniques.
 It evaluates and compares the performance of several supervised models including:

-- Logistic Regression
+- Logistic Regression : Linear model for binary classification.
-- Decision Tree Classifier
+- Decision Tree Classifier : Simple tree-based classifier.
-- Random Forest Classifier
+- Random Forest Classifier : Ensemble of decision trees, reduces overfitting.
-- Gradient Boosting Classifier
+- Gradient Boosting Classifier : Builds models sequentially to reduce error.

 ---